On this page:

 Oregon Administrative Rules (OARs) for Public Water Systems

-authorizes Drinking Water Services (DWS) to adopt administrative rules to ensure safe drinking water.
-OAR Chapter 333 Division 061 is reserved for regulations regarding public water systems and was last amended on September 10th, 2012.
-The rules in their entirety are available as PDF files below:
+ORS 448.131 authorizes Drinking Water Services (DWS) to adopt administrative rules to ensure safe drinking water.
+OAR Chapter 333 Division 061 is reserved for regulations regarding public water systems and was last amended on January 1, 2016.

 Specific portions of the rules are also available as PDF files below, ordered by section number (some of the files include more than one section of the rules):